Quick and Easy Tomato Fish Stew

 6. Check to see if your fish is cooked through.
 I do this by inserting a knife into the thickest part of the fish, and if I can do so without any resistance whatsoever, it's done.

-7. Squeeze the lemon into the pot and serve in bowls with chunks of fresh bread and a glass of wine on the side.
+7. Squeeze the lemon into the pot and serve in individual bowls with chunks of fresh bread and a glass of wine on the side.

 a bowl of tomato caper olive fish stew with bread